vivshaw/vivshaw.github.io/README.md

 [ ] There's an error with `'` and `"` in Prism code blocks of unknown language [ ] Make `code` blocks more legible
-[ ] Reposition Copy button in fenced code blocks
-[ ] Nicer component for loading images in MDX?
+[ ] Unscrew Copy button in fenced code blocks (it scrolls with the block for some reason) [ ] Figure out what the heck is controlling scrolling in fenced code blocks [ ] Nicer component for loading images in MDX?
 [ ] Actual dev env support for MDX
 [ ] Rip out Emotion / ThemeUI in favor of Stitches / Radix